-All adverts will be included under the Council's logo on the North East Jobs website at no cost.
+All adverts will be included under the Council's logo on the North East Jobs website at a charge to the school.
 Any external adverts will be subject to the publication deadlines of the relevant newspaper or external publication and costs will be recharged to the school.